PapaIL/WindowsMosquittoFiles/README.md

      but it will not truly be working yet as a service.
  However, running the installer will install needed files and folders.

-Next copy all four .dll files from this repository into the C:\Program Files (x86)\mosquitto folder that the mosquitto-****.exe created.
+Next copy all six .dll files from this repository into the C:\Program Files (x86)\mosquitto folder that the mosquitto-****.exe created.

       Mosquitto should now have all it needs.
 Let's get it running & working.